GEO600: Joint science run with LIGO

 In November 2005, it was announced that the LIGO and GEO instruments began an extended joint science run.
-The three instruments (LIGO's instruments are located near Livingston, Louisiana and on the Hanford Site, Washington in the U.S.) collected data for more than a year, with breaks for tuning and updates.
+The three instruments (LIGO's instruments are located near Livingston, Louisiana and on the Hanford Site, Washington in the US) collected data for more than a year, with breaks for tuning and updates.
 This was the fifth science run of GEO600.
 No signals were detected on previous runs.

 The first observation of gravitational waves on 14 September 2015 was announced by the LIGO and Virgo interferometer collaborations on 11 February 2016.
 However, the Virgo interferometer in Italy was not operating at the time, and the GEO600 was in engineering mode and is not sensitive enough, and so could not confirm the signal.
-The GEO600 began taking data simultaneously with Advanced LIGO on September 18, 2015.
+The GEO600 began taking data simultaneously with Advanced LIGO on 18 September 2015.

 Claims on holographic properties of spacetime

-On January 15, 2009, it was reported in New Scientist that some yet unidentified noise that was present in the GEO600 detector measurements might be because the instrument is sensitive to extremely small quantum fluctuations of space-time affecting the positions of parts of the detector.
+On 15 January 2009 it was reported in New Scientist that some yet unidentified noise that was present in the GEO600 detector measurements might be because the instrument is sensitive to extremely small quantum fluctuations of space-time affecting the positions of parts of the detector.
 This claim was made by Craig Hogan, a scientist from Fermilab, on the basis of his own theory of how such fluctuations should occur motivated by the holographic principle.

 The New Scientist story states that Hogan sent his prediction of "holographic noise" to the GEO600 collaboration in June 2008, and subsequently received a plot of the excess noise which "looked exactly the same as my prediction".
 However, Hogan knew before that time that the experiment was finding excess noise.
-Hogan's article published in Physical Review D in May 2008 states: "The approximate agreement of predicted holographic noise with otherwise unexplained noise in GEO600 motivates further study."
+Hogan's article published in Physical Review D in May 2008 states:

 Hogan cites a 2007 talk from the GEO600 collaboration which already mentions "mid-band 'mystery' noise", and where the noise spectra are plotted.
-A similar remark was made ("In the region between 100 Hz and 500 Hz a discrepancy between the uncorrelated sum of all noise projections and the actual observed sensitivity is found.") in a GEO600 paper submitted in October 2007 and published in May 2008.
+A similar remark was made in a GEO600 paper submitted in October 2007 and published in May 2008: